step-/gtkmenuplus/docs/usage.md

 ## SYNOPSIS

-    gtkmenuplus [options] menu_configuration_file [parameter1 [ parameter2 [ ...]]]
+    gtkmenuplus [options] [menu_configuration_file] [parameter ...]

-    gtkmenuplus [options] configuration_directive [; configuration_directive [...]]
+    gtkmenuplus [options] directive[;directive...] [parameter ...]

 ## DESCRIPTION

 Gtkmenuplus reads a menu description from configuration directives in a text file or stdin, and displays the resulting graphical menu.
 It can be used to open documents and run applications and scripts.
 Menus can be nested.
-Menu items comprise label, icon and tooltip, and can be formatted each one independently.
+Menu items comprising label, icon and tooltip, can be formatted each one independently.

 Gtkmenuplus has its own, simple scripting language, with conditionals, variables, and shell integration, which allow creating dynamic menu entries.